havenstadrp/documentatie/docs/guide/jobs/vuilniswagen.md

 ## Introduction

 * Allows players to rent a garbage truck for a configured amount and pick up garbage bags around the map.
 Each bag will net the player a variable amount of pay that can is easily adjustable.
 There is also the ability to enable the chance of players receiving a cryptostick from this job.
-Read more about those in [qb-crypto.md](qb-crypto.md "mention")

 ## Configuration